 Movement in the womb is essential for normal bone and joint development.
 In some cases where unborn babies do not move or ‘kick’ enough in the womb, bones and joints can form abnormally.
 However, the biology, or mechanobiology, underlying the effects of mechanical forces in the womb is not well understood.
-The Developmental Biomechanics lab is interested in how mechanical forces in the womb are translated into developmental change.
+The Nowlan lab is interested in how mechanical forces in the womb are translated into developmental change.
 A greater understanding of this topic is relevant to a range of medical and bioengineering topics, such as osteoarthritis and developmental dysplasia of the hip.
-This PhD project will investigate how the mechanical forces induced by movement, and by the changing environment of the womb, affect bone and joint development.
+This PhD project will be a lab based project which will investigate how the mechanical forces induced by movement, and by the changing environment of the womb, affect bone and joint development.

-More information on the research done in the lab can be found at http://nowlan.openwetware.org/Home.html.
+More information can be found at http://www3.imperial.ac.uk/people/n.nowlan/research.
 The PhD project will start in October 2014.

 The studentship provides home/EU fees plus stipend for 3 years and is open to UK/EU applicants only.

 Applicants should have, or be in the process of obtaining, a high calibre Master’s Degree (or equivalent qualification) in a relevant area, such as engineering/physics or biology/developmental biology.

 For further details of the post contact Dr Niamh Nowlan (email@example.com).
 Interested applicants should send a current curriculum vitae and 1-page research statement to Dr Nowlan by e-mail.